 - (a) What is the probability that she eventually will leave course 6? - (b) What is the probability that she will eventually be in course 15? - (c) What is the expected number of days until she leaves course 6? - (d) Every time she switches into 6-1 from 6-2 or 6-3, she buys herself an ice cream cone at Tosci's.
 She can only afford so much ice cream, so after she's eaten 2 ice cream cones, she stops buying herself ice cream.
 What is the expected number of ice cream cones she buys herself before she leaves course 6? - (e) Her friend Oscar started out just like Josephina.
 He is now in course 15.
 You don't know how long it took him to switch.
-What is the expected number of days it took him to switch to course 15?
-[Hint: He had no particular aversion to course 9.] - (f) Josephina decides that course 15 is not in her future.
+What is the expected number of days it took him to switch to course 15? - (f) Josephina decides that course 15 is not in her future.
 Accordingly, when she is a course 6-1 student, she stays 6-1 for another day with probability 1/2, and otherwise she has an equally likely chance of becoming any of the other options.
 When she is 6-2, her probability of entering 6-1 or 6-3 are in the same proportion as before.
-What is the expected number of days until she is in course 9? - (g) Suppose that if she is course 9 or course 15, she has probability 1/8 of returning to 6-1, and otherwise she remains in her current course.
+What is the expected number of days until she is in course 9? - (g) For this part only, assume that when Josephina is in course 9 she is equally likely to stay in course 9 or switch to course 15.
+Similarly, if she is in course 15, she is equally likely to stay in course 15 or switch to course 9.
+Calculate the probability of Josephina being in each course on any given day far into the future. - (h) Suppose that if she is course 9 or course 15, she has probability 1/8 of returning to 6-1, and otherwise she remains in her current course.
 What is the expected number of days until she is 6-1 again?
 (Notice that we know today she is 6-1, so if tomorrow she is still 6-1, then the number of days until she is 6-1 again is 1).